jdhayes/kupi/docs/README.md

 kubectl get deploy -n kube-system -o yaml
 ```
 I am pretty sure you can use this for singular deployment units by specifing the name, as well as nodes if you change the type from `deploy`.
+18. Still had `coredns` routing issues to and from the same node that runs the service and container.
+Probabaly due to the lack of `sysctl -w net.bridge.bridge-nf-call-iptables=1`, thus it was suggested to use `flannel` instead of `netfilter` on RPis 🙃.